 A Suggested Definition of "Hero"

 - A Hero is someone who rises up, from whatever their circumstances are, and comes to embody a representative of the highest level that a human being can attain.

 - A Hero is someone who knowingly and voluntarily makes a conscious decision to sacrifice something of one’s self for the greater good of others.

 - A Hero doesn’t seek notoriety or praise for personal glorification, but instead, uses whatever attention he receives to perpetuate his achievements to a greater degree.

 - The actions of a Hero make a positive impact on others so as to change the outcome of a situation that would otherwise be detrimental.

 - A Hero contributes something beneficial to the world for the betterment of humanity as a whole, or for the spiritual world in creating a path that leads us all in higher directions.

 - A Hero does not expect compensation for their heroic deed.

 Many people define a hero as someone who is in a traditional hero role or profession: firefighter, police officer, or soldier.
 But wearing the uniform of these noble professions does not automatically elevate an individual to the status of hero.

 According to an article in the Times-Tribune, "firefighters who start fires, and why they do it, have long been part of an American obsession with true crime."
-Firefighter-arsonists are a problem that is often downplayed for department morale reasons, but it is a real problem, which many believe stem from a "hero complex."
+Firefighter-arsonists are a problem that is often downplayed for department morale reasons, but it is a real problem, which many believe stems from a "hero complex."
 The need to be a hero becomes so overwhelming to a few disturbed firefighters that they set a fire, become the first one there, and performed heroically in order to receive accolades.